auraphp/Aura.Includer/README.md

 point to file locations outside the specified directory.)
 Files that are not readable, or that are outside the specified directory, will not be included.

-This strict way of processing is sometimes too strict; if you use symbolic links, for example, the strict processing may exclude those files.
+This type of processing is sometimes too strict; if you use symbolic links, for example, the strict processing may exclude those files.
 To turn off strict process, and only check if the file is readable, call `setStrict(false)`.

 ```php
 <?php